vczh-websites/vczh/Espresso-DialingIn/Decent-Niche/README.md

 - Starts from pressure profile and get a proper grind size to keep flow around 2.0ml/s.
 - Starts from flow profile`4.0ml/s -> 2.0ml/s on 9bar/94C`.
+- Slightly increase the target flow rate cause the pressure to increase significantly, which extracts more.
+- Decrease the target flow rate cause the pressure to decrease significantly, which extracts less.

 ### Hypothesis